dmccreary/ekg-book/docs/glossary.md

 Entity Resolution is a core technique in converting Information layer data into a consistent knowledge graph.
 <br/>[Wikipeia Record Linkage](https://en.wikipedia.org/wiki/Record_linkage)

+#### Exogenous Knowledge
+Knowledge “coming from outside” of your Enterprise Knowledge Graph.

+Finding out what exogenous knowledge you need to make accurate predictions is an emerging area of enterprise knowledge graphs.

+In economic modeling, exogenous events means an influence that arises from outside the scope of your model and that is, therefore, neither predicted nor explained by the model.

 #### Force Directed Graph
 A graph layout algorithm that simulates forces on springs that move items